 KAPOKLifestyle & Fashion Shop

-Kapok is undoubtedly one of the better boutiques in Hong Kong that carries an array of lifestyle and fashion brands that most of us like to pretend we know.
+Kapok is undoubtedly one of the better boutiques in Hong Kong, and carries an array of lifestyle and fashion brands.
 Opening its doors in 2006, the shop’s merchandise range from sought after international labels to a list of niche magazines and even coffee brands – one of the two Kapok brick and mortars doubles as a café.
 Situated in the peaceful neighbourhood of Star Street, its two locations are a stone’s throw away from each other, so when you’re done with one, you’re able to skip right on down to the next.

 - Address: 5 St Francis Yd & 3 Sun St, Wan Chai